 AOP Student members receive a discounted entry fee.

-Gold and Silver winners, along with finalists, may also appear in a final showcase event and also feature in The AOP Photography Awards book.
+Gold and Silver winners, along with finalists, may also feature in The AOP Photography Awards book.